anirudhbalaraman/WSAttention-Prostate/docs/architecture.md

     - `lambda_att` warms up linearly from 0 to 2.0 over the first 25 epochs
     - The attention predictions are computed with detached transformer outputs to avoid gradient interference with classification

-## Patch Extraction

-Patches are extracted using MONAI's `RandWeightedCropd` (when heatmaps are available) or `RandCropByPosNegLabeld` (without heatmaps):

-- **With heatmaps**: The combined DWI/ADC heatmap multiplied by the prostate mask serves as the sampling weight map — regions with high DWI and low ADC are sampled more frequently
-- **Without heatmaps**: Crops are sampled from positive (prostate) regions based on the binary mask

-Each scan yields `N` patches (default 24) of size `tile_size x tile_size x depth` (default 64x64x3).